 "Assessing intellectual character growth is a difficult and complex endeavor ...
 It involves the modification of psychological states like beliefs, desires, attitudes, and feelings, all of which are difficult to measure in a reliable way."

 What follows is a brief description of several principles and suggestions that you may wish to keep in mind as you attempt to assess your students’ progress in intellectual virtues.
-For a more in-depth treatment of this topic, see Appendix D of Cultivating Good Minds: A Philosophical and Practical Resource Guide to Educating for Intellectual Virtues.
+More in-depth treatment of this topic can be found in chapter 10 of Deep in Thought: A Practical Guide to Teaching for Intellectual Virtues.

 First, we must be careful and thoughtful about how we use the data we collect, and specifically, about whether or how much of this information we share with our students.
 At a minimum, we should avoid using character-based data to cajole or shame students into behaving in intellectually virtuous ways.
 Such an approach is likely to have a detrimental and counterproductive effect.
 Further, when we do share this feedback with our students, we should take steps to prevent it from having unintended consequences for their intellectual motivation.
 We should, for instance, exercise caution to ensure that this feedback doesn’t increase their external motivation to think and learn, thereby decreasing their internal motivation (Deci and Ryan 2001).